- Having a system in place to manage complaints can ensure that they are handled appropriately and in a timely way.

 - A suggestion for an action that may resolve the

 Consider the factors that led to the complaint and whether

 there are changes that can be made to prevent a recurrence.

 If so, tell the patient, as they will wish to see that you take the

 complaint seriously and that it will make a difference.

 complaint has been resolved.
-Pursuing payment in the
+Pursuing payment when there is a

-willingness by the patient to take the matter further.
+complaint can lead the patient to take the matter further.
+As an

-As an act of good faith, consider not sending a bill.
+act of good will, consider not sending a bill.